 For any Traditional IRA deduction, you must have earned income.
 If you do, there are a couple of possibilities.
-If you (and/or your jointly-filing spouse) didn't contribute to an employer-sponsored or self-employed retirement plan like a 401(k), your entire Traditional IRA contribution is deductible.
+If you (and/or your jointly-filing spouse) weren't covered by an employer-sponsored or self-employed retirement plan like a 401(k), your entire Traditional IRA contribution is deductible.

-But if you (and/or your jointly-filing spouse) did contribute to an employer-sponsored or self-employed retirement plan in 2021, the amount you can deduct depends on your tax filing status and modified adjusted gross income (MAGI).
+But if you (and/or your jointly-filing spouse) were covered by an employer-sponsored or self-employed retirement plan in 2024, the amount you can deduct depends on your tax filing status and modified adjusted gross income (MAGI).

 If your MAGI is: